ashejim/C964/_sources/resources.md

 ### Coding

 - [CS and C964 faculty](ci_other) available for math, data analytics, and coding-related questions.
-- [WGU Programming Center](https://westerngovernorsuniversity.sharepoint.com/sites/ProgrammingCenter) provides support to all WGU students in learning basic programming concepts, R, JavaScript, and Python.
+- {{ programming_center }} provides support to all WGU students in learning basic programming concepts, R, JavaScript, and Python.

 (resources:task2:videos)=